Bunion Joints Diagnosis and Treatment

-A 'bunion' is the lay term for the enlargement and deformity of the big toe joint.
-The toe moves toward the second toe due to progressive dislocation, while the 1st metatarsal bone moves oppositely, creating a bony lump on the inside of the foot.
+With hallux valgus, the big toe progressively moves toward the second toe, while the connecting 1st metatarsal bone moves in the opposite direction.
+This creates the appearance of a bony lump on the side of the foot.

 Symptoms and Diagnosis

 Pain and swelling result from shoe pressure against the bony prominence or from degenerative arthritis within the big toe joint.
 A painful bursitis (inflamed soft tissue sac) may also be present.
-Diagnosis is made by your Podiatrist based on clinical appearance, often aided by X-ray to determine severity or existing arthritis.
+Diagnosis is made by your Podiatrist based on clinical appearance, often aided by x-ray to determine severity or existing arthritis.

 Bunion Risk Factors

 Risk factors include specific foot features like forefoot width and metatarsal shape.
 Flat feet, first ray hypermobility, and a familial history are also associated with development.
-Additionally, poor footwear (too small or narrow) plays a crucial role in accelerating the bunion process.

 Bunion Treatment Options

-Treatment involves three main strategies: avoiding shoe pressure, using functional orthotics (shoe inserts) to off-load the foot, and surgery.
 While conservative treatment is usually recommended, significant deformities may require surgery to correct the bone alignment and stabilize the joint, typically involving a six-week recovery sandal.

 Consultation and Care